apache/metron/metron-interface/metron-rest/README.md

     * 404 - Document with UUID and sensor type not found

 ### `GET /api/v1/search/column/metadata`
-  * Description: Get column metadata for the list of indices with duplicates removed.
+  * Description: Get index column metadata for a list of sensor types with duplicates removed.
+Column names and types for each sensor are retrieved from the most recent index.
 Columns that exist in multiple indices with different types will default to type 'other'.
   * Input:
-      * indices - Indices
+      * sensorTypes - Sensor Types
   * Returns:
     * 200 - Column Metadata